 A remnant of the waters above the firmament still persists in the form of the Kuiper Belt, an extremely diffuse region of ice bodies beyond Neptune.
 In the centuries following Creation some of the water diffused into the inner region of the firmament under the influence of the Sun’s gravity.
 On Mars the canyons, flood plains and ocean basins left by this water can still be seen.
-Around the Earth, its inward diffusion was arrested for a time by the atmosphere, until an asteroid storm at the time of the Cataclysm ripped through the atmosphere and caused the water to collapse.
+Around the Earth, its inward diffusion was arrested by the atmosphere, until an asteroid storm at the time of the Cataclysm ripped through the atmosphere and caused the water to collapse.
 Torrential rain drenched the earth for 40 days.

 The waters of the deep are gathered together into one place, and land appears.
 These gathered waters are called ‘seas’ and the land ‘earth’.
 Since ‘sea’ can refer to any large expanse of water, including for example the Sea of Galilee (Jos 12:3), ‘seas’ here could denote lakes rather than open ocean.
 As with ‘heaven’, ‘earth’ now has a limited meaning: the dry terrain which will constitute the environment for the animals created on Day 6.
 Other texts help us visualise the arrangement.
 Genesis 7 refers to springs supplied by water from the great deep, and in Psalm 24 we read that the earth was ‘founded upon the seas’, ‘established upon the rivers’.
 The deep supplied the rivers that flowed out of Eden.
 The one place into which its waters were gathered must have been the subterranean space created as the land was lifted up.
 Apart from lakes and rivers, land covered the whole planet, resting on foundations that were sunk into a now subterranean ocean.
 Lakes, rivers and seas were all interconnected.

 In response to another command the earth puts forth vegetation: seed-bearing plants and fruit-trees with seed in their fruit, each according to its kind.
 Note that the earliest organisms to be created are terrestrial.
-In the fossil record, by contrast, plants and trees do not appear until after marine algae and animals.
+In the fossil record, plants and trees do not appear until after marine algae and animals.

 Fungi, mosses and ferns reproduce by means of spores.
 Seeds differ from spores in having a food store to assist germination, but otherwise there is no sharp distinction; indeed the English word ‘spore’ derives from the Greek for seed.
 Thus ‘plants yielding seed’ may include plants reproducing via spores.
-Seed-bearing plants, in turn, are include both gymnosperms (predominantly conifers), where the seed is exposed, and angiosperms (flowering plants), where the seed is enclosed within a fruit.
+Seed-bearing plants, in turn, include both gymnosperms (predominantly conifers), where the seed is exposed, and angiosperms (flowering plants), where the seed is enclosed within a fruit.
 Only angiosperms can be described as fruit trees.

 The entire antediluvian world preceded the earliest fossils.
 In contrast to present-day vines, the grapes cultivated by Noah must have derived from vines created as vines.
-Likewise with the flocks of caprines (Gen 4:2), the cattle (4:20), the raven and doves (8:7-8) and the olive (8:11).
+Likewise with the flocks of caprines (Gen 4:2), the cattle (4:20), the raven and doves (8:7f) and the olive (8:11).
 Modern caprines descend from a group that include sheep, deer, cattle and the giraffe, none of which were originally domestic animals.
-Ravens are passerines (songbirds) and as such are related to sparrows and birds-of-paradise.
-Some birds (e.g. ostriches) evolved from dinosaurs, just as some mammals evolved from reptiles, though it does not follow that all birds descend from dinosaurs or that all mammals descend from reptiles.
+Ravens are passerines (songbirds) and as such related to sparrows and birds-of-paradise.
+Some birds (e.g. ostriches) evolved from dinosaurs, just as some mammals evolved from reptiles, though it does not follow that all birds descend from dinosaurs or all mammals from reptiles.
 Olives are a product of the diversification of angiosperms.
 The arrival at the same destination by genealogically different routes – known as ‘convergence’ or ‘parallel evolution’ – is a well documented phenomenon in biology, and demonstrates that evolution is not a godless, random, uncontrolled process.
 The suggestion that evolution over time converged on forms existing in the created world simply extends the concept.

 But this is to leap ahead.
 At this point in the narrative the universe is illuminated, but empty.
 The earth has been divided into sea and land, but it has no life.
 Days 4–6 of the creation week parallel Days 1–3 by describing how the new environments are now filled, whether with celestial bodies, as in the case of the illuminated space created on Day 1, or living souls, as in the case of the seas, firmament and land created on Days 2 and 3.